Sunroom vs 3-Season Room: What’s the Difference in BC?

 - Accept that you’ll pay more upfront—but less than rebuilding from scratch

-This approach typically costs 15–25% more than a basic 3-season room but saves 40–60% compared to a full rebuild later.
+This approach costs a bit more than a basic 3-season room upfront, but it saves you a significant amount compared to tearing out and rebuilding for a full 4-season conversion later.

 Frequently Asked Questions